 Cornwall is famous for its lush coastline, blue seas and incredible wildlife.
 There are tons of outdoor activities which is great during this pandemic.
 You can enjoy the beaches or gardens, go horse riding, cycling, fishing, golfing or try sailing.
 Personally, I’m all in for surfing.

 There are various areas in Cornwall to enjoy, so each time you go there’s something new to see, do and explore.

 Atlas Anxiety Tip: Cornwall is looking to have some great weather coming up this summer but this also means excessive amounts of tourists which isn’t good for the pandemic or social anxiety.
 Maybe look at outside peak times to enjoy this incredible part of the UK.

 As I was born and raised in the north, I’ve visited the Lakes various times.
 I’ve even played many hockey matches on those hills in Windermere.
 The drive up is an adventure of its own.

-Based within the center of the UK, the Lakes is the epicentre for all the stunning scenery you’ve been craving during lockdown.
+Based within the centre of the UK, the Lakes is the epicentre for all the stunning scenery you’ve been craving during the lockdown.
 From the stunning mountain scenery of Windermere and Ambleside, the peaceful Northern Lakes to the breath-taking valley of Langdale.